daaain/browser-llm-script-interaction-extension/README.md

-# Browser LLM Chat Extension
+# Browser LLM Action Extension

 **Fair warning: this is currently an early prototype and it's not published as a properly built extension yet, but I'm sharing this early build as it's already working as a proof-of-concept when running in development.
 Chrome only for now.**